 6. Is RISD’s Positive COVID-19 Case Notification Portal Updated Every day?
 Why does the data not match up some other websites that report positive cases in schools?

 The RISD Positive COVID-19 Case Notification Portal is updated multiple times each school day (it includes an updated date/time stamp).
+It is not updated on RISD holidays.
 RISD Health Services and Dallas County Health and Human Services are the only entities that confirm positive cases within RISD.
-Other websites that are being developed to report positive school case data either periodically pull the data from RISD’s website or in some instances report unverified information provided by any person who chooses to make a report.
+Other websites have been that are being developed to report positive school case data either periodically pull the data from RISD’s website or in some instances report unverified information provided by any person who chooses to make a report.
 No public or private website or entity has access to more up to date verified case data within RISD because RISD Health Services is the source of the data.

 As the only formal source of the data that is updated daily, RISD’s Positive COVID-19 Case Notification Portal will always provide the most up to date data on active cases.
 The reason that data on other websites may not match RISD’s current data is that other websites may not update their data taken from RISD’s website as frequently as RISD’s website is updated.
 For example, the state of Texas website that reports positive case data for school districts updates its data weekly based on reports that RISD provides.
 As a result, state data will always be less up to date than RISD’s notification portal and therefore may not match.